 Even though it is a software development blog, we will have a quick look at the ID-Cooling IS-60 CPU Low Profile Cooler.

 To improve the results and reach my final setup I started to experiment with different fans.
-Long story short, I ended up with the NOCTUA NF-A12 x 15 PWM.
-The price is high but so is the quality of this fan.
-The pressure is high, it rotates slower and is still more powerful than the default IS-60 fan.
-I reached a temperature drop to 48 °C - 58 °C which makes the cooler operate in an almost not hearable mode.
+Long story short, I ended up with the NOCTUA NF-A12 x 15 PWM mounted on my ID Cooling 60.
+I love fans by noctua, the price is high but so is the quality of this fan.
+The flow pressure is high, it rotates slower and is still more powerful than the default ID Cooling IS-60 fan.
+I reached a temperature drop to 48 °C - 58 °C which makes the cooler operate in an almost 0 noise mode.

 The whole journey took a lot of time and experiments to find out which would be the best combination.
 In the end I am very happy with the combination of ID-Coolings IS-60 with a Noctua fan on top.
-I think it's hard to find a better solution on the market out of the box.
-If you find one, let me know in the comment area below.
+I think it's hard to find a better solution on the market which works in a tight environment out of the box.